 Ineffective labor management is one of the top money wasters in most businesses.
-From unmanaged overtime to employees with nothing on their plates, inefficient labor management systems can cost you an arm and a leg.
-There are several practices, however, that help ensure that you have the right employees, the right processes and the right safeguards to protect your future and your bottom line.
+From unmanaged overtime to underutilized employees, not managing your labor properly can cost your organization an arm and a leg.

-It might sound like a no brainer but having the right employees on your team is a huge step towards a thriving business.
-Make sure that your hiring process is designed to bring in high-quality, highly engaged employees.
-Disengaged employees are a huge burden on profits and turnover costs at least $20,000 per employee, so you cannot afford to get engagement wrong.
+It might sound like a no brainer but having the right employees on your team is a huge step toward a thriving business.
+Make sure your hiring process is designed to bring in high-quality, engaged employees.
+Disengaged employees are a burden to profits and cost an average of one-and-a-half times their salary to replace.
+You can’t afford to neglect employee engagement.

-Once you have the right employees in place, make sure you have effective practices for them to follow.
-This starts by providing challenging but manageable work for employees to keep them engaged, but to avoid the chance of overtime and burnout.
+Make sure you have effective practices for your employees to follow.
+This starts by providing challenging but manageable work for employees to keep them engaged while avoiding the chance of overtime and burnout.
 Also, it’s key for managers to build a solid relationship with a new employee.
 Show an interest in his/her life and communicate expectations to help eliminate potential confusion and encourage engagement.

 Take Labor Costs Quiz